Additional Spiritual Resources During COVID-19

 Chaplains are available to patients and their families to support a broad spectrum of spirituality and are not restricted to a religious denomination.
 They are trained to provide comfort and comprehensive support in times of trauma, grief and to aid in the healing process.

 Chaplains have been clinically trained to focus on the spiritual and emotional needs of the patient, family and staff.
 They provide support to patients and families in a variety of circumstances and occasions.
 Chaplains:

 - Listen when patients and their families feel vulnerable, afraid, confused or lonely

-- Chaplains provide nonjudgmental and confidential spiritual support.
+- Provide nonjudgmental and confidential spiritual support

 Where are chaplain services available?

-Where is Memorial's chapel?
+Where is Virginia Mason Memorial's chapel?

-Memorial's chapel is located at the main campus on the ground floor just to the left of the cafeteria's main entrance; the chaplain's office is next door to the chapel.
+Virginia Mason Memorial's chapel is located at the main campus on the ground floor just to the left of the cafeteria's main entrance; the chaplain's office is next door to the chapel.